 - Ready to build your personal toolkit for stress management?

-If YES, then this is the retreat for you!
-Duke Health Coach Janet Solie and her team are offering a special program that uses the best of the 5 star ranch amenities, its horseback riding program, and its world renowned western hospitality along with a structured coaching program to provide a once in a lifetime transformative experience.
+If YES, then this is the women’s wellness retreat!
+Duke Health Coach Janet Solie and her team are offering a special program that uses the best of the 5 star ranch amenities, its horseback riding program, and its world-renowned western hospitality along with a structured coaching program to provide a once-in-a-lifetime transformative experience.

 My trip to the C Lazy U Ranch and participation in the Women in the Rockies program were truly life-changing.
 It was wonderful to ride and spend time with horses in such a beautiful and majestic place.
 My lifelong love of horses was rekindled and is now stronger than ever.
 These amazing animals have much to teach us about life, love, and the power of belonging to “the herd.”

 I’ve known Janet Solie for several years since we both survived breast cancer about the same time.
 There was an instant connection between us.
 She is truly one of the kindest, smartest and most fun woman I know.
-I wanted to attend Women in the Rockies just because of her.
+I wanted to attend this women’s retreat with horses just because of her.

 Being from Texas, Women in the Rockies offered me the opportunity to revisit the wide open spaces of the American west.
 I used to ride and show horses but have not done so for almost 15 years.
 This was a chance to continue to focus on my wellness, spend time with Janet and other quality women, and ride again.
 Something I’ve always found uplifting.

 Women in the Rockies at C Lazy U Ranch did not disappoint beginning with gourmet meals to wonderful cabin accommodations.
 The horses were well trained, responsive and well matched to our ability.
 We even had a night of entertainment by a famous country singer.